sesamesoftware/DeploymentGuide/guides/configurationGuide.md

 Leave rest as default.
 Click Save and close tab.

+---

 ## RJWarehouse Job Setup

-From the frontpage of the RJ UI, go to the left hand side and click “Jobs” Click New Job
+From the front page of the RJ UI, go to the left hand side and click “Jobs” Click New Job
 The “ETL Job Label” will be the name of the job.
 Click Save.